 If an amendment is made to a poultry RFP that changes the exporter, importer, product type or quantity of product the original certificate will be cancelled and a new certificate will be issued and emailed.

-The Export Control (Tariff Rate Quotas) Order 2019 governs the rules around quota for pork to Japan.
-Exporters should be familiar with the order.
+The Export Control (Tariff Rate Quotas-General) Rules 2021 govern the rules around quota for poultry to Japan.
+Exporters should be familiar with the rules.

 JAEPA eliminates or reduces barriers to trade in goods between Japan and Australia.
 JAEPA entered into force on 15 January 2015.
 More information on the broader outcomes of the agreement can be found on the Department of Foreign Affairs and Trade’s website.